Le Truc Docs 2.5.0

 Provider Component#

-The provider component creates the shared state inside expose() and calls provideContexts() in the returned effect array.
-The example below is a simplified excerpt showing two of the four media contexts — see the full source for the complete implementation:
+The provider component creates the shared state inside expose().
+It calls provideContexts() in the returned effect array.
+The example below is a simplified excerpt.
+It shows two of the four media contexts.
+See the full source for the complete implementation:

 export type ContextMediaProps = {